Mr-SantaCloud/Install-AutoCAD-Archicad-2026/README.md

 3. Run your created deployment package to get the same extracted folder structure as the script

 4. Create your Win32 app in Intune and deploy

+OBS! the files in the folders are dummy files and folders to demonstrate the folder structure for installation I have created a .txt file and renamed it to .exe for demonstration purposes